Maile-Style Tī Leaf & Tuberose Lei

 Fragrant tuberose is wrapped around a full festive maile style tī leaf lei.
 This is the perfect lei to help celebrate a very special occasion.

 **Extremely perishable.
 We suggest shipping within Hawaii or West Coast delivery zones only.
-Mid-US, East Coast, and Canada deliveries are shipped at the buyer’s risk and are not guaranteed.
-Please select “I Agree” to indicate your acceptance of this disclaimer.
+Mid-US, East Coast, Canada, and Monday deliveries are shipped at the buyer’s risk and are not guaranteed.
+Please select “I Agree”, or adding this item will indicate your acceptance of this disclaimer.

 Additional Product Information